Eoin Neeson

 Commentary

-Peter Costello, The Heart Grown Brutal (Dublin: Gill & Macmillan 1977): ‘One recent historian of the Civil War, Eoin Neeson, gives a conservative account of these “communists” [who established the ‘soviet’ in Limerick by taking over the running of a the Cleeve creamery factory at knocklong, Co.
-Limerick] as being “mostly irresponsible and disaffected individuals, as great a danger to themselves as to the community”.’
+Peter Costello, The Heart Grown Brutal (Dublin: Gill & Macmillan 1977): ‘One recent historian of the Civil War, Eoin Neeson, gives a conservative account of these “communists” [who established the ‘soviet’ in Limerick by taking over the running of the Cleeve creamery factory at Knocklong [Co.
+Limerick] as being “mostly irresponsible and disaffected duals, as great a danger to themselves as to the community”.’
 (Costello, p.190).

 [ top ]